conda-forge/visionworkbench-feedstock/README.md

 Documentation: https://github.com/visionworkbench/visionworkbench

 The NASA Vision Workbench is a general purpose image processing and computer vision library.
-It is used by NASA for processing images of planetary bodies.
+It is used for processing images of planetary bodies, as part of of the [Ames Stereo Pipeline](https://stereopipeline.readthedocs.io/en/latest/introduction.html).

 Current build status
 ====================